makaer15/practicepython.org/README.md

+# practicepython.org

-# practicepython.orgsolutions of the questions on pythonpractice.org
+solutions of the questions on pythonpractice.org